PacktPublishing/Scala-for-Machine-Learning-Second-Edition/README.md

 Finally, the book includes a comprehensive overview of parallel computing in Scala and Akka followed by a description of Apache Spark and its ML library.
 With updated codes based on the latest version of Scala and comprehensive examples, this book will ensure that you have more than just a solid fundamental knowledge in machine learning with Scala.

 ## Instructions and Navigation
-All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter02.

 All chapter contains code files.

-Visit the authors GitHub repository by using following link:
+For breif instructions, visit authors GitHub repository by using the following link:

 https://github.com/prnicolas/ScalaML_2nd_Edition#run